 Meinong would instead state:

-(C1) Being F is a self-presenting property for a subject s =df Being F is necessarily such that, if s is F, and if s thinks (in some way) about its* being F, then s does not need any particular, separate presentation of its* being F. (C2) Being F is self-presented to a subject s =df (1) Being F is a self-presenting property for a subject s, (2) s is F, and (3) s thinks about its* being F. (C3) Conscious properties are necessarily self-presenting properties.
+(C1) Being F is a self-presenting property for a subject s =df Being F is necessarily such that, if s is F, and if s thinks (in some way) about its* being F, then s does not need any particular, separate presentation of its* being F. (C2) Being F is self-presented to a subject s =df (1) Being F is a self-presenting property for a subject s, (2) s is F, and (3) s thinks about its* being F. (C3) Conscious properties are necessarily self-presenting properties, and self-presenting properties are necessarily conscious properties.
 (C4) The evidence one gets by self-presentation is (1) direct, (2) certain (in the borderline case of immediate presence), and (3) a posteriori.